Two injured as fire tears through Cayuga County home

 The home, between Route 104 to the north and Maroney Road on the south, is in the Red Creek Fire District.
 Emergency responders were notified that two explosions had been heard in the fire, and that those were likely from oxygen tanks.

 Dispatchers said two people were brought to the upstate facility in Syracuse.
-A male was reported to have suffered burns to his face, but all of the occupants were said to have made it outside.
+A male was reported to have suffered burns to his face, but all of the occupants made it outside.

 An additional ambulance was later called to the scene from Fair Haven to stand by at the scene and to have someone evaluated for possible heat exhaustion.

-Fire departments from Victory, Fair Haven, Conquest and others were dispatched to assist Red Creek with the firefighting effort and eventual overhaul of the scene.
+Fire departments from Victory, Fair Haven, Conquest and others were dispatched to assist with the firefighting effort and eventual overhaul of the scene.

 People are also reading…